miketui/middle/OEBPS/chapters_src/23-Chapter-XIII-Embracing-Ethics-and-Sustainability-in-Hairstyling_final.md

 c) It removes the need for sustainable practices
 d) It simplifies staff training

-**Answer:** b - Detailed cost breakdowns help clients understand the value of sustainable practices by showing how their investment supports environmental responsibility and ethical business practices.

 ### Question 3
 Which high-performance, energy-efficient hair dryer is known for its intelligent heat control?